 There are three large massage labs equipped with a minimum of one massage table for every two students.
-The School also makes use of multiple lecture halls located throughout the University for classes held in a lecture format.
+The programs also make use of multiple lecture halls located throughout the University for classes held in a lecture format.
 Students receive a professional certificate or Associate in Applied Science degree in massage therapy upon successful completion of the program.
 Students may enroll in day and evening scheduling options.
 The Associate in Applied Science degree requires three to five academic trimesters to complete depending on the individual student's schedule.

-ABOUT THE COLLEGE OF UNDERGRADUATE HEALTH SCIENCES
+ABOUT THE UNDERGRADUATE PROGRAMS

-The College of Undergraduate Health Sciences offers a Bachelor of Science in Human Biology degree completion program and a Post Baccalaureate Pre-Health Program.
+The College of Health and Wellness offers a Bachelor of Science in Human Biology degree completion program and a Post Baccalaureate Pre-Health Program.
 The Bachelor of Science in Human Biology program (BS) offers students the opportunity to complete an undergraduate degree in human biology.
 The courses offered through the College are available to non-program students to take individually provided they meet the admissions requirements to the College and the prerequisites for the course.